-The budget is adopted and systematically monitored at the fund level for special revenue and capital projects funds and on a departmental level for the general fund.
+The budget is adopted and systematically monitored at the fund level for special revenue and capital project funds and on a departmental level for the general fund.

 Personnel service costs in each fund are controlled by position.
-The acquisition of capital items is approved on an item-by-item basis in accordance with a long-term capital acquisition plan.
+The acquisition of capital items is approved on an item-by-item basis in accordance with a long- term capital acquisition plan.

-The Comprehensive Annual Financial Report (CAFR) includes budget-to-actual comparisons.
+The Annual Comprehensive Financial Report (ACFR) includes budget-to-actual comparisons.
 These comparisons examine budgeted revenue and expenses with actual revenue and expenses.